haiku/website/content/blog/return0e/2017-05-22_[gsoc_2017]_porting_swift_to_haiku_-_week_1_2.md

 Hello everyone!

 ## Community Bonding period
 Last week I introduced myself and my GSoC project on porting Swift to Haiku, which can be found [here](https://www.haiku-os.org/blog/return0e/2017-05-10_%5Bgsoc_2017%5D_porting_the_swift_programming_language_to_haiku/) in case if you missed it.
-The bonding period so far involved a mix of initial communication with my mentors **jua_**  and **koril** (Thanks for merging my HaikuPorter recipes!) alongside receiving assistance from other haiku-devs, notably PulkoMandy and waddlesplash.
+The bonding period so far involved a mix of initial communication with my mentors **jua_**  and **korli** (Thanks for merging my HaikuPorter recipes!) alongside receiving assistance from other haiku-devs, notably PulkoMandy and waddlesplash.
 In addition, I mostly spent the week researching the swift front-end driver internals [1] by reading its documentation, patching more script files used for building swift and meeting several other GSoC students on IRC/mailing lists; and I wish them good luck with their projects.
 Shortly afterwards, I've made contact with the swift-dev mailing list about this project and asked about adding 32 bit support and both ideas are acceptable with the swift community [2].
 But until the x86_64 port has a functioning toolchain, x86 support will be considered later.

 ## Porting progress
 This week, early platform support has been added in various script files and those changes have made it possible to build the compiler inside Haiku by using clang++.
 While Haiku already had support for thread-local storage (TLS) for sometime, this was required for self-hosting the llvm/clang forks and the clang port had TLS support disabled upstream [3].
 This briefly caused some build issues but was later fixed in my swift-clang fork.